ClickHouse/ClickHouse/docs/en/sql-reference/statements/kill.md

 ## KILL MUTATION

-One of the first things to check if a ClickHouse system or service is not running well is for long-running, incomplete mutations.
-The asynchronous (background) nature of mutations can cause a large queue of them that can then consume all available resources on the service.
-You may need to either pause all new mutations, INSERTs, and SELECTs and allow the queue of mutations to complete, or else manually kill some of these mutations.
+The presence of long-running or incomplete mutations often indicates that a ClickHouse service is running poorly.
+The asynchronous nature of mutations can cause them to consume all available resources on a system.
+You may need to either:

+- Pause all new mutations, `INSERT`s , and `SELECT`s and allow the queue of mutations to complete.
+- Or manually kill some of these mutations by sending a `KILLSIG` command.

 ``` sql
 KILL MUTATION [ON CLUSTER cluster]